Networks-Learning/hcml-seminar-ws22/README.md

 Note: If you have any questions about the seminar, feel free to drop an email to Nastaran (nastaran@mpi-sws.org), Eleni (estraitouri@mpi-sws.org) or Stratis (stirtsis@mpi-sws.org).

-## When and where

-Schedule and location:

- - Room: Building G26, Room 113.
- - Date and time: Three days during the Winter Semester.
-It will be announced beforehand.
- - Kickoff meeting: Wednesday 26.10.22 15:00 - 16:00, Building G26, Room 113.
- - Registration: send a mail to nastaran@mpi-sws.org with your name and matriculation number.
- - Topic selection: send an email to nastaran@mpi-sws.org with your preferred ranking for all the available topics.

 ## Available topics

 The available topics are the following: